mrdepth/libdgmpp/README.md

 # Dogma++

-Fitting engine for EVE Online writen on C++
+Fitting engine for EVE Online written on C++

 -------------------------------------------------------------------------------